 “Traditional security system providers, in my experience, tend to shy away from the cannabis industry.
 Umbrella has done consulting and security for the federal government, the Chicago Transit Authority, the United Center, the National Football League, Retail Businesses and manufacturing facilities.
 I see this as a growing emerging industry, but the reality is when you work with a lot of law enforcement, perception can be miscued and anything that’s new, some people aren’t super comfortable with.
 So there is a stigma still in the security industry as it relates to helping out cannabis businesses.”

-There should be 5 Sections to your Cannabis Security Plan
+5 Sections Of Your Cannabis Security Plan

 1.)
 Security Compliance Narrative